Levin College of Law

 About

 Professor Wheeler earned a bachelor’s degree and two master’s degrees from the University of South Florida.
-He received his Juris Doctor, cum laude, from the University of Florida Levin College of Law, where he served as Editor-in-Chief of the Journal for Law and Public Policy.
+He received his Juris Doctor, cum laude, from the University of Florida Levin College of Law, where he served as Editor-in-Chief of the Journal of Law and Public Policy.

 Education